Kumaranuj19/delta-new/README.md

 # delta-new
-This is a library demo
+This is a library demo.